abhiram-ar/aicademy-fontend/README.md

 2. Create a new branch for your feature or bugfix.
 3. Make your changes and commit them with a clear message.
 4. Push your changes to your fork.
-5. ubmit a pull request detailing your changes.
+5. Submit a pull request detailing your changes.

 ## License
 This project is licensed under the MIT License.